- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

-For women who are breastfeeding: It isn’t known if bisoprolol passes into breast milk.
-If it does, it may cause serious effects in a child who is breastfed.
-You and your doctor should decide if you’ll take bisoprolol or breastfeed.
+For people who are nursing: It is not known whether bisoprolol passes into breast milk.
+If it does, it may cause serious effects in a child who is nursed.
+You and your doctor should decide if you’ll take bisoprolol or nurse a child.

 For children: It has not been established that bisoprolol is safe and effective for use in people under the age of 18 years.

 For people having surgery: Tell your doctor if you’re going to have surgery.
 They’ll need to monitor your heart and blood pressure and watch for drug interactions.

 This dosage information is for bisoprolol oral tablets.
 All possible dosages and forms may not be included here.
 Your dose, form, and how often you take it will depend on:

 - your age

 - how you react to the first dose

 Forms and strengths